jeffreykegler/hoonlint/misc/whitespace.md

 The base column location of a jog depends on the jogging hoon that it belongs to.
 It is specified
-in the description for the different kinds of jogging hoon.
+in the description of the different kinds of jogging hoon.

 ### Joined jogs

-A joined jog may be either **aligned** or **ragged**.
+A joined jog may be either
+**inter-line aligned** or **ragged**.
 A joined jog is ragged if its body is aligned one stop after its head.
 Otherwise, a joined jog is considered inter-line aligned.

+All inter-line aligned jogging should be aligned at the jogging body column.
 With each jogging,
 at most one column is designated as the **jogging body column** of the jogging.
-A jog body that is aligned at the jog body column is said to be **jogging-body-aligned**.
-A jog whose jog body is jogging-body-aligned is also said to be **jogging-body-aligned**.

 A jog may also be pseudo-joined.
 The pseudo-join of pseudo-joined jog should be